 Past performance is a strong predictor of future performance.
 This is why many interviews use behavioural or experience based question formats.
 Behavioural or experience based questions ask candidates to share examples of situations where they have demonstrated skills, competencies or capabilities critical to success.

 People leave their jobs for many reasons and, regardless of why, they all share a few things in common.
 Individuals in career transition face uncertainty and challenging circumstances that impact their personal, financial and professional life.
-These challenges hold true whether you are a CEO and or an administrative staff person.
-Here are a few of the questions we often hear from clients in transition.

 We are constantly bombarded with advice on how to be a better manager or leader.
 Expert opinions abound; thousands of books, articles, blogs, and TED Talks have been dedicated to management and leadership, and the terms are often used interchangeably.
 The job market routinely showcases management positions that require the incumbent to lead a group or department.

 Maybe you saw it coming, or perhaps it came as a complete surprise – either way, losing your job is tough.
 For many, it can be a pivotal moment in the trajectory of their life.
 Will you choose to change your career path or seek a similar role to the one you are leaving?
 How will you avoid compromising your career goals in the face of financial concerns and the inclination to get back to work quickly?

 Finding out you didn’t get the job when you had every qualification listed on the job description and you thought you aced the interview can be baffling and incredibly frustrating.
 No matter how strongly you feel, the way you react could make or break your chances of getting the offer in the future.
 Here are three things to keep in mind after getting that call: